deepanshu-prajapati01/YouTube-Playlist-Downloader/readme.md

 * You cannot detect if the playlist owner has removed any video in the future.
 * It is possible sometimes the script fails, cause of the network issues.

+# Note : This repo contains 2 types of file, one for the coders and one for the non-coders
+* Python code for the coders.
+* Exe file for the non-coders:

+# Non-coders can download and use the exe file directly.

-# How to use this script:
+# How to use this script as a coder:

 * Step 1: Clone this repo using the following command.